West Zone (Bangladesh Railway)

 West Zone is a railway zone operated by Bangladesh Railway.
-2,800 km of railway lines in Bangladesh are operated through four divisions in two Zones, West Zone being one of the two Zone.
-This Zone consists of Rangpur Division, Rajshahi Division, Khulna Division and (Tangail District & Faridpur District) of Dhaka Division of Bangladesh.
+2,800 km of railway lines in Bangladesh are operated through four divisions in two Zones, West Zone being one of the two zones.
+This Zone consists of Rangpur Division, Rajshahi Division, Khulna Division, as well as Tangail and Faridpur districts of Dhaka Division of Bangladesh.
 The head office of West Zone is located in Rajshahi.